Giskard-AI/giskard-hub/script-docs/index.rst

 Giskard Hub
 -----------

 **Giskard Hub** is our enterprise platform for LLM agent testing with advanced team collaboration and continuous red teaming.
-It provides a set of tools for business users and developers to testi and evaluate Agents in production environments, including:
+It provides a set of tools for business users and developers to test and evaluate Agents in production environments, including:

 * **Team collaboration** - Real-time collaboration with shared workspaces, collaborative annotation workflows, and role-based access control for seamless team coordination
 * **Continuous red teaming** - Continuous threat detection for new vulnerabilities with automated scanning and monitoring capabilities